bjrara/bjrara.com/source/_posts/Nginx-as-website-keeper.md

 ======
 * A vps/server running linux/osx system

-For linux users, making sure packages in the following are installed:
+For linux users, make sure packages in the following are installed:
 * gcc-c++
 * pcre, pcre-devel
 * lua, lua-devel (5.1)

-For osx users, making sure packages in the following are installed:
+For osx users, make sure packages in the following are installed:
 * c++ compiler (installing xcode is recommended)
 * pcre
 * lua (5.1)